la10736/rstest/README.md

 ### Fixture

 The core idea is that you can inject your test dependencies by passing them as test arguments.
-In the following example a `fixture` is defined and then used in two tests, simply indicating it as argument:
+In the following example, a `fixture` is defined and then used in two tests, simply providing it as an argument:

 ```rust
 use rstest::*;